dcmi/dc-srap/docs/srap-profile.md

 * ex: `http://example.com/` (placeholder namespace for example resources)
 * srap: placeholder namespace for new elements proposed for BIBO and/or DCTerms

+PropertyID assignment in the DCTAP has been limited to DC Terms and BIBO properties.
+Where appropriate properties were not found in those vocabularies the prefix "srap:" is used.
+These latter properties will be discussed with the DCMI Usage Board to find or create the needed properties.

 (TODO: embed DCTAP table here; possibly move this entire section later in the document)

 ## Basic Bibliographic Elements